 Academic staff working on the MARM programme have extensive professional experience with strong international links as well as academic expertise.
 Their research interests range from medieval record keeping to contemporary public policy.

 Archives and Records Management is located in the department of History and the School of Histories, Languages and Cultures.
-Recent conferences and workshops on recordkeeping topics have included 'The Local Record Office, past, present and future', 'Archives and Deaf Communities', 'Time in the Archives', and an international conference on ‘Records, archives and technology: interdependence over time', and the international Archival Education and Research Institute 2019.
+Recent conferences and workshops on recordkeeping topics have included 'The Local Record Office, past, present and future', 'Archives and Deaf Communities', 'Time in the Archives', an international conference on ‘Records, archives and technology: interdependence over time', and the international Archival Education and Research Institute 2019.

 Support and skills training for PhD students

 We welcome enquiries from all postgraduate students interested in studying here and will give you all the academic, practical and pastoral support we can.

 Students at Liverpool have a voice and are represented on the School Postgraduate Committee.
 There’s also a dedicated staff - student liaison committee to oversee our master's and PhD programmes